-The Sloan Alumni Achievement Award, established in 2014 by the Sloan Alumni Association, recognize Sloan alumni who, through their professional activities, demonstrate the relevance and significance of the education they received in the Sloan Program at Cornell University.
+The Sloan Alumni Achievement Award, established in 2014 by the Sloan Alumni Association, recognize Sloan alumni who, through their endeavors in healthcare administration, demonstrates the relevance and significance of the education they received in the Sloan Program at Cornell University.

 As leaders they have branched out in many directions to use their knowledge and skills to change the world.
-It has long been recognized that graduates of the Sloan Program in Health Administration have made significant contributions to their industry, have been advocates for change, have had substantial impact in their work place and their community, and have generously supported the program and its students.
+It has long been recognized that graduates of the Sloan Program in Health Administration have made significant contributions to their industry, they have been advocates for change, and have had substantial impact in their work place and their community, and generously supported the Sloan Program and its students.

 The award is presented annually.
 Nominations are accepted each fall.

 During his career of 40 years, Jay Yedvab served as an administrator in health care facilities and hospitals across the United States and Canada.
 This includes roles as CEO of Mt.
 Zion Hospital in San Francisco and Bergen Pine County Hospital in New Jersey, and the position of Administrator of the Baycrest Hospital in Toronto, Ontario.
 Yedvab continues to be actively involved in the support of the Sloan Program, its students, alumni, and on-going academic mission – manifesting in a variety of impactful ways.
 Read more about Jay Yedvab.

 Sandy Williams has been a partner in the recruiting firm of Witt Kieffer for the last 27 years.
 During his time at Witt Kieffer, he specialized in academic medicine, association and international searches to help institutions and organizations find the best health talent to help both individuals and populations.
 Throughout his multidisciplinary career, he came to understand that the key to success was learning to work with doctors and to appreciate the

 medical education process – with all its warts.
 Read more about Sandy Williams '63